rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 panics.
 In that case, you should simply remove the `--keep-stage 1` from the command and rebuild.
 That ought to fix the problem.

-Note: you can also use `--keep-stage 1` when running tests.
-Something like this:
+You can also use `--keep-stage 1` when running tests.
+Something like
+this:

 - Initial test run: `./x.py test -i --stage 1 src/test/ui`
 - Subsequent test run: `./x.py test -i --stage 1 src/test/ui --keep-stage 1`